AgazorSu/C/README.md

 **I would like to improve my C and Java squills.**

-`I would like work in proyect with other people to improve my habilities.`
+`I would like to work in proyect with other people to improve my habilities.`